Pyrax/astro-tinacms-poc/README.md

-# Proof of concept for Astro + TinaCMS
+# Proof of concept for Astro with TinaCMS

-Astro is a framework for building content-focused websites while TinaCMS provides a visual content authoring experience backed by Git.
+Astro is a framework for building content-focused websites whereas TinaCMS provides a visual content authoring experience backed by Git.
 Therefore, they seem to make a great couple with good DX and editor UX.
 This concept explores technical details and limitations of this combination.

 ## Goals